RWEf/adapt-vector/README.md

 # What is Adapt vector?

-This is container of vector, It's designed to be fast and adapt adaptable.
+This is container of vector, It's designed to be fast and adaptable.

 # environment